thainguyen-milient/sso-gateway/VERCEL_DEPLOYMENT.md

 - Temporary workaround: Ignore the warning (it won't break functionality)
 - This warning appears because the default session store is not persistent across serverless function invocations

+**6. Global Logout Issues**
+- Symptom: User remains logged in to some applications after global logout
+- Check that all applications are using the same cookie domain settings
+- Verify that federated logout is enabled in Auth0 settings
+- Ensure all applications are redirecting to `/auth/logout?global=true`
+- Check browser console for cookie-related errors
+- Inspect cookies in browser developer tools to ensure they're being cleared
+- Test global logout flow from each connected application

 ### Debug Commands

 ```bash